 The best time to sell is never

-Although not a strict rule, it pertains more to the fact that you need to buy and hold long-term.
+Although not a strict rule, it pertains more to the fact that you must buy and hold long-term.
 If you have done your job well, you will not need to sell for the foreseeable future.

-If you do not already have a broker to enable the purchase of shares, I would recommend Firstrade, our Top 10 Stock Brokers Comparison winner.
+If you do not already have a broker, I recommend Firstrade.

 So as I see it, Warren Buffett is a value investor when it comes to his personal finances.